ychunhui/refarch-cognitive-analytics/docs/code.md

 });
 ```

-The `chatBot.chat()` method gets the message and connection parameter and uses the Watson API to transfer the call.
+The `chatBot.chat()` method gets the message and connection parameters and uses the Watson API to transfer the call.
 The set of if statements are used to perform actions, call services, using the variables set in the Watson Conversation Context.
 One example is to use the Operational Decision Management rule engine to compute the best product for a given customer situation.

 ```javascript
 chat : function(config,req,res){